KubaO/resilient-ll-parsing-py/README.md

 the `fn` and `f` tokens would be explicit parts of the AST, while the comment and surrounding whitespace would belong to the collection of trivia tokens hanging off the `fn` token.

 One complication here is that it's not always just tokens that can appear anywhere, sometimes you can have full trees like that.
-For example, comments might support markdown syntax, and you might actually want to parse that properly (e.g., to resolve links to declarations).
+For example, comments might support Markdown syntax, and you might actually want to parse that properly (e.g., to resolve links to declarations).
 Syntax errors can also span whole subtrees.
 For example, when parsing `pub(crate) nope` in Rust, it would be smart to parse `pub(crate)` as a visibility modifier, and nest it into a bigger `Error` node.